-Students will prepare, write, and present multiple case studies from the patient exams they have performed at their clinical sites.
+Students will prepare, write and present multiple case studies from the patient exams they have performed at their clinical sites.
 Students will also attend lectures on advanced topics.
 Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 1

-VAS - 443 Senior Topics III/Comprehensive Review Comprehensive Review
+VAS - 443 Senior Topics III/Comprehensive Review

 Students will attend multiple review classes in preparation for the comprehensive Rush comprehensive exam and the ARDMS credentialing exams.
-They are required to submit a case study abstract to the national professional organization for consideration to present at the annual meeting.
+Students are required to submit a case study abstract to the national professional and complete the national credentialing examinations.
 Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 1